 a) Applications for seizure and impounding of goods may be filed with the court where the related proceedings are to be brought, or in the place where the assets are located or, if there are assets in a number of districts, in one of them;

 b) For an embargo on new works, the court of the place where the work is to be done has jurisdiction;

 c) For the other protective measures, the court of jurisdiction is the court before which the related action is to be brought.

 If the responsibility for action is not reversed, the proceedings are joined to the files as soon as the action has been brought; if the action has been brought in another court, it is forwarded there and that court has exclusive jurisdiction over the next steps.

-If protective measures are requested in the course of an action, they should be brought in the court where the attached action is taking place, unless the action is pending an appeal; in that case the joinder only takes place when proceedings have finished or when the files of the main action are passed to the first instance.
+If protective measures are requested in the course of an action, they should be brought in the court where the attached action is taking place, unless the action is pending an appeal.
+In that case the joinder only takes place when proceedings have finished or when the files of the main action are remitted to the court of first instance.

 The value of protective measures is determined as follows:

-It will also examine whether the proceedings are actually or potentially dependent on an action brought or to be brought that is based on the right safeguarded.
+It will also examine whether the proceedings are actually or potentially dependent on an action brought or to be brought that is based on the protected right.

 In this type of proceeding, it is for the court to obtain a summary (i.e. less rigorous than in the main proceedings) demonstration that there is a real likelihood that the right to be safeguarded exists and that the fear of its being infringed is sufficiently justified.

 All protective measures are regarded as urgent, taking priority over any other non-urgent judicial acts, and must be decided at first instance within two months at most or, if the defendant does not have to be summoned, within 15 days.